ccnawrocki/FluorescenceProcessing/README.md

-# fluorescence-processing
-A comprehensive workflow for processing and analyzing sets of fluorescent images.

-This project was developed by Cole Nawrocki during summer 2023.
-Its purpose is to streamline the processing and basic image analysis of immunofluorescence stains.

-The workflow utilizes Fiji, ImageJMacro, Python, Bash, and R.

 ### Start Guide
 The pipeline that was developed for this project can only be run on images that have a cytoplasm channel included because this channel is required for cell segmentation.